liz3/blog/content/posts/2024-06-21-eink-display.md

 # Putting it all together
 At this point you probably have a good idea of how to drive such a display.

-I ended up writing a Node.js server using its [tcp api](https://nodejs.org/api/net.html), which first of all has a folder which jpeg files of a lot of my favorite images, which acts at a source.
+I ended up writing a Node.js server using its [tcp api](https://nodejs.org/api/net.html), which first of all has a folder with jpeg files of a lot of my favorite images, which acts at a source.
-Since this is all local theres no authentication.
+Since this is all in LAN theres no authentication.

-The node.js app waits for connections on the tcp server, first reads a few bytes from the connection which are controlled by physical buttons on the pico for going back, forward or get a random image.
+The node.js app waits for connections to the tcp server, first reads a few bytes from the connection which are controlled by physical buttons(or a touch display) on the pico for going back, forward or get a random image.

-It then gets that image out of that folder, invokes the `convert` command with the output to stdout(simply by giving this as the last argument rather then a output path: `BMP3:-`) and just sending the BMP data to the connection, updating the image.
+It then gets that image out of that folder, invokes the `convert` command with the output to stdout(simply by giving this as the last argument rather then a output path: `BMP3:-`) using Node's [child_process](https://nodejs.org/api/child_process.html) api and just sending the BMP data to the connection, updating the image.

 As a final step i put the image display in a actual image frame to act like a digital image frame displaying my favorite images.